Webtx/IoT_HomeAutomation_Project/README.md

 - Never commit `.env` file to version control
 - Use strong passwords for database and API keys
 - Keep dependencies updated

-## Reflexion ##
-The part that worked best was controlling the LEDs, fan, and relay remotely using MQTT.
-The hardest part was figuring out how MQTT communication works and making sure messages are received and sent correctly.
-Connecting Flask and rendering the front-end was also tricky, especially keeping the web interface in sync with device states.
-We struggled a bit with avoiding message loops.
-If We were to improve this project, We would focus on handling better the MQTT messages.
-Overall, we learned a lot about IoT communication, device control, and integrating Python with web technologies.

-## 📧 Support

-For questions or issues, please open an issue on GitHub.

----

 **CTRLHOUSE** - Control your smart home from anywhere with cutting-edge IoT technology.